LosMaquios/mockpiler/README.md

 # MockPiler

-  Generate mock data using a dead simple, intuitive, and structured language.
+  Generate mock data using a dead simple JSON-like language.

   **Status:** Currently, it's just an experiment (with bad-written code)